I’ve been asked more than once when my book was getting published.

 There are many stereotypes attached to writers and the craft of writing.
 Not all writers are novelists and not all writers have an epiphany from heaven to create memorable pieces.
 Well, if they do, I haven’t heard of any.
 While writing, they also do not revel in silks and stroke a furry feline and neither are they constantly mired in their own thoughts and removed from the society.
 But we will let these ideas coexist with the fact that writing is one of the most versatile of professions.

-If you are considering writing as a comeback career option, make a candid evaluation of your writing and storytelling skills first.
+make a candid evaluation of your writing and storytelling skills first.

 Do you have what it takes?

 Are you a natural at this?
 Do friends praise you for your witty or insightful updates?
 Are you the default communicator for the PTO ?
 Do you always have a story running in your head while doing chores?

 The good news first – you do not need a formal education in communication or journalism to get a job as a writer, though it helps.
 A flair for writing, good grammar skills and the default ingredient called passion are good enough.

 Content that counts – Start with writing about what you know best to build your writing repository, whether it’s food, politics, health or parenting tips.